Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 - **Salinas**

 **The Salinas dataset was collected by the AVIRIS sensor over the Salinas Valley in California, USA.
 It is publicly available at https://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes and consists of 512 × 217 pixels with a spatial resolution of approximately 3.7 m.
 A total of 204 spectral bands covering the range of 400–2500 nm are used, divided into 16 land-cover classes.
-Figure 5 shows the original image, the ground truth map, and the corresponding 16 class labels along with the pixel count for each category.**
+Figure 5 shows the pseudo-color image, the ground truth, and the corresponding class labels along with the number of samples for each class.**

 <img src="https://gitee.com/abcd123123410513/images/raw/master/imgs/SA_compressed.png" alt="替代文本" title="图片标题" width=500>